Home » Food and Drinks » Refreshing Blueberry Smoothie Recipe

-A blueberry smoothie is the perfect drink when you’re trying to get your daily requirement of fruits and vegetables to boost your immune system.
+A blueberry smoothie is the perfect drink when you want something cool, delicious, and satisfying.
 Use either fresh or frozen blueberries.
 When I can find frozen wild blueberries, I pick up a bag or two … or three.
 They typically have the best flavor.

 glass of blueberry smoothie